User Response in Ad Auctions: An MDP Formulation of Long-Term Revenue Optimization: Introduction

-Our second result (Section~\ref{sec:simple-mechanism}) shows that there is indeed a version of a second-price auction with personalized reserves which provides a constant factor approximation to the long-term revenue-optimal auction from Section~\ref{sec:opt-auction}.
+Our third result (Section~\ref{sec:simple-mechanism}) shows that there is indeed a version of a second-price auction with personalized reserves which provides a constant factor approximation to the long-term revenue-optimal auction from Section~\ref{sec:opt-auction}.
 A technical challenge in designing such an auction is that the auction may cause the state transition of the user to behave very differently than the optimal auction.
 In particular, if we use such an auction, we need to utilize the personalized reserve prices to control the user state transitions and use this as a proxy to trade-off the current round revenue with the long-term impact.
 Ideally, we would like for two things to be true.
 First, we want that the personalized reserves that we introduce induces user state transitions that are very similar, or even identical, to the user state transitions of the optimal mechanism.
 Second, we would like to guarantee that, at each step of the auction, the personalized reserves are chosen in a way that the revenue is a constant factor approximation to the revenue obtained using the long-term revenue-optimal auction.
 Indeed, it turns out that it is possible to achieve both desiderata simultaneously.

-Finally, we provide some experimental results in Section~\ref{sec:expt} which compares a number of different natural auctions that involve user state.

 To summarize, our work generalizes classical auction theory to the setting of long-term revenue optimization with user response.
 We bring together the reinforcement learning theory and auction theory by using an MDP to capture the user response.
-Additionally, we characterize the optimal mechanism for this setting by combining the Bellman Equation and Myerson's auction.
-Furthermore, we extend the simple versus optimal auctions from the static case to approximate long-term revenue.
+Additionally, we characterize the optimal mechanism for this setting by combining the Bellman Equation and Myerson's auction. \grigorisnote{Building upon this characterization, we design algorithms that learn approximately optimal mechanisms from samples.} Furthermore, we extend ideas from the simple versus optimal mechanism design literature to our setting.